amirkkn/terraform-template-merge-files/README.md

 # terraform-template-merge-files

 If you want to generate a configuration file which includes repeated block config like Nginx or ansible inventory file, this approach can help you create a single config file using terraform template.

-This mini project describes how you create Nginx stream configuration using template and redirect rendered files in to a single file using null_resource.
+This mini project describes how you create Nginx stream configuration file using template.
+Depends on length of array, multiple rendered files are generated and using provisioner **local-exec**, they are redirected to a single file.

 # How it works
 you create the custom config values in your variables.tf